Skip to main content

 Accounting mistakes, Part 4: Accounting gaffes round-up – the final five

 In previous articles, we looked at a few common types of accounting errors, from improper inventory record-keeping to inappropriate accounting for capital and staff expenses.
+But there are many other gaffes we have seen occur during our years supporting pharmacist-owners who want to sell their businesses.

 Selling a pharmacy successfully – in other words, at a top price with minimal stress for the pharmacist-owner—depends upon getting the basics right.
 And nothing is more basic than proper accounting.
 Without it, the numbers will work against you, no matter how good they might look on the surface.
 In short, when it comes to accounting and selling your pharmacy, it pays to get it right.